Petersfield Town F.C.: History

 They brought instant success to the club with promotion back to the Wessex Premier Division via the Division One play-offs defeating New Milton Town, while also reaching the Wessex League Cup final.

 Their tenure was unfortunately short-lived with the trio departing for Privett Park in the summer of 2023, however it gave opportunity for captain, Connor Hoare to step into the Manager's role for 2023/24, assisted by Callum Glen.

-Their appointment coincided with an exciting new era at Love Lane, following a summer merger with the highly successful Petersfield Town Juniors.
+Their appointment coincided with a new era at Love Lane, following a summer merger with the successful Petersfield Town Juniors.

-Together, they formed one unified club to secure a bright and sustainable future for football in Petersfield, enabling player pathway at all age groups; the emergence of a Ladies side, and an increased volunteer workforce to take the club forward off the pitch.
+Together, they formed a single unified club aimed at improving the long-term development of football in Petersfield.
+This included the creation of player pathways across all age groups, the establishment of a women’s team, and an increase in volunteer involvement to support the club’s off-field operations.

 The Juniors royal blue and yellow were adopted as the club's new home kit colours, with the traditional red and black remaining as the change strip.

 2024/25 saw the club moved laterally by the FA into the Southern Combination Football League Premier Division and new adventures in facing Sussex-based opposition.
 It was also a prosperous season, as The Rams finished in fifth spot to make the play-offs, beaten by Crowborough Athletic who would go on to gain promotion.

 However, it was to be a short hiatus across the county border, as the club were re-allocated back to the Wessex League for the start of 2025/26, this time with Connor Hoare taking sole managerial responsibility following Callum Glen's move to Moneyfields.

+Hoare departed midway through the 2025/26 campaign having taken the side to the summit of the Wessex League Premier Division table, taking charge at Midhurst & Easebourne United.
+Director of Football, Kris Stephens assumed interim control - delivering the Portsmouth Senior Cup with the majority of an U23's side against strong AFC Portchester opposition, on a momentous occasion for the club.

+Former Ram, Zak Sharp, was named new permanent boss in May 2026, following a successful period as Gosport Borough Under 18's manager.

 Ground

 The club play their home games at The Smartspaces®️ Stadium, Love Lane, Petersfield, Hampshire, GU31 4BW.

 The stadium has hosted Petersfield Town and previously Petersfield United since 1948.
 Prior to this the club played at Princes Road on land subsequently owned by Hampshire Cattle Breeders.

-A latter-day attendance record of 1,615 was set on December 28, 1992, for an Isthmian League Division Three fixture with Aldershot Town.
+A latter-day attendance record of 1,615 was set on 28 December 1992, for an Isthmian League Division Three fixture with Aldershot Town.
 The visitors recording a 3–0 victory in what was to be The Rams last season under their former guise as Petersfield United.
 The stadium is situated opposite Churcher's College.